The UK’s 12 sided £1 goes global!

 Sign up today at: www.changechecker.org/app

 Spot the difference!
-Variations in the 12 sided £1 explained.
+Variations in the 12 sided £1 explained

-We know that of the 1.5 billion 12 sided £1 coins struck to replace the old round pound, roughly half a billion are dated 2016.
+We know that of the 1.75 billion 12 sided £1 coins struck for circulation between 2016 and 2022, roughly half a billion are dated 2016.

 Of course, having such a high mintage figure must lead to varieties in design and quality of striking, however in the Coin News examination of just 40 randomly selected 12 sided £1 coins, an extraordinary number of varieties appeared…